-Alfred University offers summer programs in Astronomy, Art, Creative Writing, Chemistry, Computers, Ceramic & Glass Engineering, Polymers & Metals Science, Robotics, Theatre, Equestrian and Swimming.
+Alfred University offers summer programs in Astronomy, Art, Creative Writing, Computers, Ceramic & Glass Engineering, Chamber Music, Creative Writing, Drones/Robotics, Equestrian and Swimming.
 Students enjoy learning, making friends, and experiencing life on a college campus.

 Alfred University is located in the peaceful village of Alfred in western New York State, where summer days are warm and nights are cool and comfortable.
 Surrounded by rolling hills and beautiful meadows and valleys, our campus is the perfect place to spend an enjoyable week learning more about a favorite academic subject, improving your skills in swimming or riding, and meeting other students who share your interests.
 Classes are taught by distinguished Alfred University faculty who know how to make learning fun!
 In the evenings, campers enjoy participating in a variety of planned recreational activities.
 Out-of-class supervision is provided by our wonderful team of Resident Assistants who serve as camp counselors, mentors, positive role models and friends.
 Students are housed in secure university residence halls dedicated to summer campers, and delicious, all-you-can-eat, cafeteria-style meals are served in the campus dining hall.
 Living, dining and learning together, they have a great opportunity to get to know each other and develop lasting friendships.